 The egg whites will go into a separate smaller bowl.
 Use a warmed stainless steel or glass bowl (no plastic), and add a few drops of vinegar.
 Then, use an electric hand mixer to beat the whites until they’re huge.
 They’ll double or triple in size, and form stiff peaks.
 In other words, when you pull the mixer out and hold the beaters vertically in the air, the egg whites will stand straight up.
 If the whites flop over, you aren’t done– keep beating.
 Once your egg whites are ready, gently fold them into your waffle batter with a rubber spatula.
 Don’t over-mix them.
 Once that’s finished– you’re ready!
 Start pouring the batter into your iron, and soon you’ll be digging into fluffy waffle deliciousness.

-- Don’t use pancake batter to make waffles– pancakes are light and fluffy, but not crisp.
-They’re also cooked differently.
-Waffle batter needs a little more fat to create the golden crust.
+- Don’t use pancake batter to make waffles– pancakes are light and fluffy, but don’t have crisp edges.
+Waffle batter needs a little more fat than pancake batter to create that signature golden crust.

-- Instead of piling finished waffles on top of each other while you’re cooking the batter (which can make them lose their firmness), place them in a single layer on a baking sheet in a warm oven.
-This will help them stay crisp.
+- Avoid piling finished waffles on top of each other while you’re still cooking your batter.
+This cause your waffles to get soggy, so instead place them in a single layer on a baking sheet in a warm oven to help them stay crisp.

 Dairy-Free Coconut Waffles

 - 1/2 cup shredded coconut

 - 1/4 tsp salt

 - 1 can 'light' coconut milk (or 1 1/2 cups regular coconut milk AND 1/2 cup water)

 - 2 tsp white vinegar